benwiley4000/car-configurator/README.md

 ## app changes
 - Add tooltips to UI (in form of title="")
-- We might be able to make the loading time feel faster by either giving more information, or trying to find some optimizations, or both.
 - Implement session timeout warning, and add UI for reconnecting after session is closed.
 - Randomize initial viewing angle to increase the chance that you can see others in the scene.
-- Edit UI for nav arrows
 - Add some UI to show others in the scene.
 Maybe we can publish the client list as an embeddable react component.
-- Review mobile UI to make sure it makes sense
 - Find less shitty-looking skyboxes?
 - More obvious tab layout/hierarchy for toolbox part selection
 - and dont hide part selection on mobile